misken/aap1_sklearn_ml/sklearn_modeling_dev.md

   - evaluate for predictive accuracy using multiple metrics
 * Building a modeling pipeline
 * Deploying model as web service or in some other way (?) - binderizing might be good fit
+  - see projects/pumpitup_share and GitHub repo of same name
+  - readme file has Binder URL
+  - https://www.dataschool.io/cloud-services-for-jupyter-notebook/ for evaluation of options
+  - need to incorporate this activity and create tutorial

 ## Introduce interesting classification problem